1994 NBA Finals

-The Rockets beat the Knicks in Game 7, 90–84, enabling the city of Houston to not only celebrate its first NBA and fifth professional sports championship (first in an existing league), but also deny New York from having both NBA and NHL championships in the same year (Chicago had suffered this fate two years earlier in 1992, with the Bulls winning their second NBA championship and the Blackhawks losing in the Stanley Cup Finals).
+The Rockets beat the Knicks in Game 7, 90–84, enabling the city of Houston to not only celebrate its first NBA and fifth professional sports championship (first in an existing league), but also deny New York from having both NBA and NHL championships in the same year (Chicago had suffered this fate two years earlier in 1992, with the Bulls winning their second NBA championship and the Blackhawks losing in the Stanley Cup Final).
 For his efforts, Olajuwon was named NBA Finals Most Valuable Player (MVP).
 For the Knicks, Riley had the unfortunate distinction of becoming the first (and to date, the only) coach to lose a Game 7 NBA Finals on two teams, having lost to the Celtics in 1984.
 It also denied him the distinction of being the first coach to win a Game 7 NBA Finals with two teams, having defeated the Detroit Pistons in 1988.

 It was the first championship series since 1990 without the Chicago Bulls.

 NBC Sports used Ahmad Rashad (Knicks sideline) and Hannah Storm (Rockets sideline).
 Marv Albert and Matt Guokas called the action.

 Hal Douglas narrated the season ending documentary Clutch City for NBA Entertainment.